Process startup troubleshooting

 or <proc_name>.log.<datetime>

 .
 These log files will periodically roll over, typically every 15 minutes.
+This interval and retention can be customized via logging configuration.
 For convenience, look for a symbolic link to the most current file, <prefix>.log.current

 .